 Buck Lake County Park – This quiet park offers lake access, a swimming area, picnic shelter, playground, ball field, basketball and volleyball courts, restrooms and trails.
 The natural 20-acre lake is stocked with rainbow trout and attracts deer and dozens of bird species.
 Fishing is permitted and there is a boat launch, but motorized watercraft are prohibited.

 Hansville Greenway and community trails – Explore Hansville on foot or bicycle via 10 miles of trails.
-One of the most popular routes takes visitors from Hood Canal to Puget Sound, passing several ponds and Buck Lake along the way.
+One of the most popular routes, the Sid-Knutson trail takes visitors from Hood Canal to Puget Sound, passing several ponds and Buck Lake along the way.
 More info.